arduino/ArduinoCore-samd/README.md

 ### Serial Config Menu

 This menu is used to select different combinations of serial peripherals.
-This is useful especially for the D11, which has a reduced pin count and number of SERCOMs.
+It adds additional UART, SPI, and WIRE instances.
+This is also useful for the D11, which has a reduced pin count and number of SERCOMs.
 It can also be used to reduce FLASH and SRAM usage by selecting fewer UART peripherals, which are instantiated in the core, rather than only when including a library (like SPI and WIRE).
-Most board variants support two UART as an option.
+Note that with options where there is more than one SPI or WIRE, the additional instances will consume a small amount of RAM, but neither the peripheral nor the pins are configured until begin() method is called (thus, the pins can be used for other purposes).

+Use the ASCII art rendering at the top of the README.md file of the board variant used in order to determine the mapping of instances to pins.
+When USB CDC is enabled, Serial refers to SerialUSB, otherwise it refers to Serial1 (TX1/RX1).

 ### USB Config Menu